 For Rev. Stevenson, this first tour to Israel was the beginning of a love affair with Jerusalem and with God's chosen people.

 It was in 2008, after many days of fasting and prayer and three trips to Jerusalem, that The Jerusalem Project was birthed in Rev. Stevenson's heart.
-He has prayed for the peace of Jerusalem since 1983 as well as made 40 trips to Jerusalem and 10 trips to France to complete prayer mandates.
+He has prayed for the peace of Jerusalem since 1983 as well as made 42 trips to Israel and 10 trips to France to establish portals for the House of David throughout France and to complete a number of prayer mandates.

 Rev. Stevenson says that of all the aspects of ministry he has been involved in over the last 39 years that there is nothing as dear to his heart as the ministry of the intercessor.
 His desire in these last days and these perilous times that we live in, with Jerusalem being prepared to become a cup of trembling to all nations, is that men and women of prayer would rise to the occasion, make up the hedge, and stand in the gap for the peace of Jerusalem.
 "Pray for the peace of Jerusalem: they shall prosper that love thee."